Sciatica: Physiotherapy Treatment

 If extending the knee does not cause pain, ask the patient to actively dorsiflex the ankle.
 If dorsiflexion causes pain, have the patient slightly flex the knee while still dorsiflexing.
 If the pain is reproduced, the test is considered positive.

-Repeat test on opposite side.
+Repeat the test on the opposite side.

-Femoral nerve tension test :
+Femoral nerve tension test:

-The patient is prone symmetrically on the bed, the clinician places one hand on the patient’s pelvis to prevent movement and feel for any compensations, while the other hand flexes the involved knee as much as possible and maintain the position for 45 seconds.
+The patient is prone symmetrically on the bed, the clinician places one hand on the patient’s pelvis to prevent movement and feel for any compensations, while the other hand flexes the involved knee as much as possible and maintains the position for 45 seconds.
 The test is positive if the patient experiences anterior thigh pain.
 This test is usually positive for L2-L3 and L3-L4 (high lumbar) protrusions, slightly positive or negative in L4–L5, and negative in cases of lumbosacral protrusion.

 Sciatica Treatment